Part One of Three

 The Lewises were not among this group.
 Of the more than 4,000 Lewises in the area, only five made it into the 1859 Directory: a boot maker, a cabinet maker, a grocer, and two proprietors of taverns or public houses.
 Numerous Lewises, however, listed solidly working class occupations such as ‘labourer,’ ‘collier,’ and ‘coal hauler – underground.’

 Life for the miners was tough and often short.
-More than 6,000 miners lost their lives in the mines 19th and early 20th centuries; countless more died of work-related injuries and ailments at home.
+More than 6,000 miners lost their lives in the mines during the 19th and early 20th centuries; countless more died of work-related injuries and ailments at home.
 A list of mine disasters claiming five or more lives reads like an index to a Welsh atlas: Aberdan, Blaenclydach, Cymmer, Dinas, and so on, all the way to Ynysdavid.

-Life in the valleys [of mid Glamorgan] has always been hard, During the winter, a collier never saw the sun except on Sunday, going down into the pits before daybreak and emerging after dark.
+Life in the valleys [of mid Glamorganshire] has always been hard, During the winter, a collier never saw the sun except on Sunday, going down into the pits before daybreak and emerging after dark.
 Boys followed their fathers down in their early teens.
 With little cash and no modern conveniences, women made home and hearth for large families in two-room-up, two-room-down stone row houses without garden or lawn.
 The mines yielded a death, on average, every six hours, and a serious injury every twelve minutes.